 4. This collection will not duplicate any other information collection.
 DoS has attempted to establish an accurate demand figure by an extensive review of all known statistical border management databases.
 There is currently no method for determining the unique number of land crossings, passport possession or passport demand of land travelers other than asking the potential travelers who are U.S. citizens about their border crossing behavior or intentions, as well as whether they possess valid passports.
 CA/PPT undertook an initial survey in July 2005 because of the lack of existing data.
 While that study was useful at that time for CA/PPT’s early planning needs, the results are now dated and have proven to be unreliable estimates for current and future demand.
 In addition to the dated nature of the study, the previous study also was undertaken with a different methodology from this proposed study, in that it used in-person interviews with a sample of people crossing back into the U.S. at a handful of land border crossings.
 This previous survey collected only information from past land border crossers, did not include any future projected crossings, and only included respondents who actually made land crossings during a 3-day period in mid-July of 2005.
 CA/PPT was also unable to obtain approval to survey from the private owners of two of the largest Canadian land POE: the Detroit Ambassador Bridge and Detroit Tunnel, because there existed no appropriate staging area to conduct the survey and the owners wanted to avoid slowing traffic across the border.

-The current study has the following features:
+The current LBC study has the following features:

 Estimating passport demand based on a representative sample of existing and prospective future land border crossers, selected from areas with the largest numbers of land border crossers, rather than basing estimates only on responses from individuals who actually made land crossings during a 3-day period;